danielguarchaj/gym-coach-app/ONBOARDING.md

 4. Select the **Coach** role (the selector appears when there is no invite token in the URL).
 5. Tap **Registrarse**.

+**Email verification step:** Cognito sends a 6-digit confirmation code to your email.
+The app automatically advances to a second screen asking for this code.
+Enter the code and tap **Verificar y entrar**.
+If you entered the wrong email, tap **← Volver** to go back.

-After registration you are logged in automatically and land on the Coach dashboard (Alumnos tab).
+After verification you are logged in and land on the Coach dashboard (Alumnos tab).

 ### Password policy (enforced by Cognito)